Health and Social Care

 The examination is 1 hour 15 minutes and takes place in January of Year 11.

-Understanding the physical, Intellectual and social developmental norms from birth to 5 years.
+- Understanding the physical, Intellectual and social developmental norms from 1 to 5 years.

 Health and Social Care